kenheaslip/EducationEngineer/education-engineer/tutorial.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

-## Deploy Your Application
+## Preparing Your New Cluster
+Congratulations!
+At this point you have successfully completed installation/configuration of pre-requisite software and built your local kubernetes cluster.

-In this section we will be deploying an application to your newly created cluster!
-We will be using a sample application from Google repositories.
-Be sure to check the comments in the yaml files for a breif description of what the particular configuration does.
+In this section we will be reviewing the configurations your application needs to operate and be reachable on your network.
+We will be using a sample application from Google repositories to keep things simple.

 ### Create a New Namespace
 It's best practice to avoid deploying apps in the default namespace in your cluster.
 If you use default, you may encounter issues in the future where a cluster version upgrade modifies settings you have applied and creates outages or performance impacts on your apps.